Subscription Activations

 OptionWhat it includes

-All activationsEvery new subscription start: free trials, paid intro offers, and direct full-price purchases
+All activationsEvery new subscription start: free trials, paid intro offers, and full-price purchases

 Free Trials onlyOnly subscriptions that started with a free trial period